nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 He's gonna run up, pull out his sword, and attack Karsten.
 No. No. I'm still we love you.
 Could be it.

 Seems rude.
 I miss this one.
 Oh.
 That's violent.
-Alwar, stab him in the back.
+Alwor, stab him in the back.

 Right?
 He will if he gets the opportunity, I'm sure, or something else.
 Deal he hits you as he stabs you in the back, dealing three points of damage.
 Near to death.
 Jeez.

 Indeed.
 Fearless.
-I don't know why on my screen, but Carson's character looks like the old character.
+I don't know why on my screen, but Karsten's character looks like the old character.
 That's why he's not he's Oh.
 I'm I've done that.

 His hair his hair with that nice little curl in the front definitely would be distracting, the goblins.
 But that's for next time.
 Here we go.
 Oh, that's more like it.
 Oh, man.